Sheryl Lee: 2005–present: Return to television and independent films

 In the art drama thriller White Bird in a Blizzard (2014), written and directed by Gregg Araki, she played May opposite Shailene Woodley and Eva Green.
 In 2015, at the Twin Peaks UK Festival, Lee confirmed that she would be returning to Twin Peaks for the 2017 limited Showtime run.

-In 2016 she appeared in a supporting role as Air in the Netflix production Rebirth, which premiered at the Tribeca Film Festival, and had a small part as Karen in Café Society, written and directed by Woody Allen.
+In 2016, she appeared in a supporting role as Air in the Netflix production Rebirth, which premiered at the Tribeca Film Festival, and had a small part as Karen in Café Society, written and directed by Woody Allen.
 The film had its premiere at the 2016 Cannes Film Festival.
-In 2017 she reprised her role as Laura Palmer in Twin Peaks and also playing the part of Carrie Page, making it her third character in the series.
+In 2017, she reprised her role as Laura Palmer in Twin Peaks and also playing the part of Carrie Page, making it her third character in the series.
 Although she was credited in every one of the 18 episodes, most of her appearance was in archive footage.
 New material of her was seen in the episodes Part 2, Part 17 and Part 18.
 The same year, she starred as Alley in the short film Dead Ink Archive by David Schendel, making it their second collaboration after the 1994 film The Can (which was filmed in the late 1980s).
-In 2018 Lee played one of the leads in the Teen-Thriller #SquadGoals as Emily Hodges.
+In 2018, Lee played one of the leads in the Teen-Thriller Deadly Scholars (also known as #SquadGoals) as Emily Hodges.

 In 2019, Lee returned to Theater, playing alongside Judd Nelson in Love Letters.
 She performed the play before in 1991 with Luke Perry and Tim Daly as co-stars.

-The 2020 released book Laura's Ghost: Women Speak about Twin Peaks by Courtenay Stallings, which explores the legacy of the fictional character Laura Palmer, played by Lee in the television show Twin Peaks, features interviews and a foreword from Lee.
+The 2020-released book Laura's Ghost: Women Speak about Twin Peaks by Courtenay Stallings, which explores the legacy of the fictional character Laura Palmer, played by Lee in the television show Twin Peaks, features interviews and a foreword from Lee.